Elite50/slate/source/includes/_profile-object.md

  | DonationCampaign | The donor campaign that the donation was collected under
  | DonationPaidWith | The method that the donation was paid with
  | DonationCollectionMethod | How the donation was collection, at an event, online, etc.
+ | DonationRecurring | A flag indicating whether or not the donation is a part of a recurring donation
+ | DonationSourceCode | A text value that stores a free form source code for the donation
 Dwellings | DwellingType | The type of dwelling that the profile lives in
  | OwnRent | Whether the profile owns or rents the dwelling
  | DwellingEstimatedValue | The estimated value of the dwelling the profile lives in